 We provide additional results in Table IA.3 in Internet Appendix C. First, we address the concern that central bank announcements might also convey information about potentially confounding economic conditions.
 We follow the methodology in Jarocínski and Karadil (2020) and rely solely on variation from "pure" monetary policy surprises, which are purged of information shocks using stock market reactions.
 Additionally, we add the ratio of U.S. imports from Germany relative to all imports and exports between the U.S. and Germany as a control variable for trade links.
 Nonetheless, the IV estimate for the coefficient on the interest rate hardly changes in magnitude or significance, supporting the initial identification strategy.
-Second, we show that we also derive a similar estimate when using the 10-year U.S. treasury rate as an alternative instrument, which supports the argument that U.S. monetary policy transmits through an international bond market channel.
+Second, we find that the magnitude of the second-stage estimate is similar when using the 10-year U.S. Treasury rate as an alternative instrument, which supports the argument that U.S. monetary policy transmits through co-movement of international bond yields.